 Except where there is a special legislative act, all U.S. companies are formed pursuant to the statutory laws of one of the fifty states of the United States, the District of Columbia, or one of the several U.S. territories and possessions.
 The territories include the U.S. Virgin Islands, Puerto Rico, Guam, American Samoa, and the Northern Mariana Islands.
 This chapter will primarily focus on the law of corporate formation and maintenance in just two states: New York and Delaware.

 While there are special, and very favorable, federal income tax and privacy advantages available to U.S. citizens and foreign persons who form entities in certain U.S. territories, most notably the U.S. Virgin Islands and Puerto Rico, by far the U.S. jurisdiction with the highest number of corporate formations is the State of Delaware.
 Delaware typically is home to almost half of the U.S. entities formed each year.
 There are several reasons for this.
 The most important is simply that Delaware established itself by the early 20th century as a friendly and inexpensive place to form corporations and, later, other entities.
 And Delaware has been the leader ever since.
 In addition, and also very important to its popularity, Delaware does not impose a state level corporate income tax on corporations that do not conduct business in that state.
 In addition, Delaware is popular because it is not necessary to reveal to the government or on the public record the identity of the beneficial owner of a corporation or other entity when it is formed in Delaware, although this is true of nearly every other U.S. state and territory as well.
-Finally, Delaware is considered to have one of the most sophisticated corporate laws in the United States and a state court, the Delaware Court of Chancery, which specializes in corporate legal issues and has a long history of well-respected corporate jurisprudence.
+It should be noted, however, that a new federal law aimed at combatting money laundering, the Corporate Transparency Act, is scheduled to take effect in 2023 and it will require that the identity of beneficial owners of corporations formed in the United States be reported to the federal Financial Crimes Enforcement Network (FinCEN), which is part of the U.S. Department of the Treasury.
+Finally, Delaware is considered to have one of the most sophisticated corporate laws in the United States and a state court, the Delaware Court of Chancery, which specializes in corporate legal issues and has a long history of well respected corporate jurisprudence.

 In addition to Delaware, this chapter will also discuss the law of the State of New York.
 New York is included because it is the legal home jurisdiction of numerous large domestic and international companies, many of which are listed on stock exchanges.
 This factor alone makes the New York corporate law more important than that of many other jurisdictions.
 Also, primarily for this reason, New York courts have decided more than their share of corporate law issues.
 This has resulted in New York having a very sophisticated and extensive common law with regard to corporations, making it similar to Delaware in that regard.